 The gateway router acts in exactly the same way whether it's managing communication between two LANs or between a LAN and a WAN.
 The LAN is plugged into one Ethernet network interface on the router and the WAN is plugged into another.
-Because there is no electrical connection between the two interfaces, communication occurs only as allowed by software inside the router.
+Communication occurs only as allowed by software inside the router.